According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 13.

 - Includes all living and nonliving things.

 - Unlike ecosystems, there need not be any necessary interaction between them.

 Introduction of pollutants, organic molecules, or other hazardous substances into the earth’s atmosphere.

 a) Natural – forest fire, dust storms, and volcanic activity

 b) Man-made – power plants, homes, industries, oil refineries, and transportation

-The ozone layer protects the earth from the sun’s ultraviolet (UV) radiation.
-CFCs released into the atmosphere react chemically with ozone molecules and are depleting the layer.
+The ozone layer protects the Earth from the sun’s ultraviolet (UV) radiation.
+CFCs released into the atmosphere react chemically with ozone molecules and deplete the layer.

 - Involves all the activities and actions required to manage waste from its inception to its final disposal.